-Dry January is officially over – so why not celebrate with a glass of fizz?
+There’s always a reason to drink champagne!
+Plus, it’s five o’ clock somewhere.
 To celebrate a special occasion properly, make sure you choose the best champagne on offer.
 We’ve compiled a list of the top 10 best champagne brands of the year…

-According to The Drinks Business, Moët & Chandon is the best-selling brand for the second year running.
+, Moët & Chandon is the best-selling brand.
 But who else makes the list?
 The run-down of 10 champagne brands is compiled by liquid sold by the glass, bottle, and as a cocktail ingredient.
+The Drinks Business

 ‘Come quickly, I am tasting the stars!’
 Dom Perignon